pydio/pydio-doc-developer-guide/0_introduction/4_others.md

 By default, Pydio Cells exposes a WebDAV protocol endpoint accessible at the following address: `<public-URL>/dav/`.
 It is protected by a Basic-Auth authentication, using user/password credentials.

-This webdav access can be used to “mount” any accessible workspace as a network drive on the user’s desktops (windows / mac / linux).
+This webdav access can be used to “mount” any accessible workspace as a network drive on the user’s desktops (Windows / Mac / Linux).

 ### gRPC

 Currently only used by the CellsSync client, a dedicated gRPC gateway provides a fast HTTP/2 access to the tree operations.

 Depending on the TLS configuration:

 - If TLS is enabled, gRPC is exposed at the same URL as your Cells server (root serves both HTTP/1.1 and HTTP/2).
 - If TLS is not enabled, or gRPC is forced to use an alternative port using the PYDIO_GRPC_EXTERNAL environment variable, this gateway is exposed on a dedicated port.
 This port is exposed in the /a/config/discovery API endpoint response.